uotGroup4/loco-for-local/README.md

 [WHEN I click the donation link
 THEN I am taken to a page where I can choose a local charity to donate to]
 ```
+___

+## Future Development:
+* Stripe capabilities for donations to a local vendor
+* Filter vendors by type (farmers markets, shops, restaurants, etc)
+* Ability to rate saved vendors
+* Worldwide  vendors
+* Ability to 'find vendor on map' straight from dashboard
+___

+## Questions:
+If you have any questions or comments about the app, please reach out to us on GitHub or send us an [email](mailto:uoftgroup4@gmail.com).